-Raytheon has almost 177,000 stockholders with fewer than 20 Class A shares in their records accounts, and almost 4,000 stockholders fewer than 20 Class B shares in their record accounts.
-Continuing to maintain accounts for these stockholders, including costs associated with required stockholder mailings, will cost Raytheon over \$2.1 million per year.
+Raytheon has approximately 191,000 stockholders with fewer than 20 Class A shares in their record accounts, and approximately 4,600 stockholders with fewer than 20 Class B shares in their record accounts.
+Continuing to maintain accounts for these stockholders, including costs associated with required stockholder mailings, will cost Raytheon at least \$1.6 million per year.